heathgr/matrix-traverser/README.md

 ## Project Goals

 I started this project because I thought it would be a good way to put my development skills to the test.
-At its core, it deals with a complex problem. that can be difficult to compute efficiently.
-Devising an algorithm that can solve the problem was a good way I could challenge myself.
+It deals with a complex problem that involves a very large number of combinations.
+It can be difficult to compute efficiently.
+Devising an algorithm capable of solving this problem was a good way I could challenge myself.

 Additionally, this project was a good opportunity to learn more about the following:

-## Google Cloud Functions
+### Google Cloud Functions

  Google Cloud Functions are a "serverless" product from Google.
- They are similar AWS Lamba functions.
+ They are similar to AWS Lamba Functions.
 I used this project as an opportunity to test out this new product from Google.

-## Complex Data Visualization
+### Complex Data Visualization

 I wanted to present the problem and its solutions in a clear and concise way.
-I knew this would involve more than simple charts and graphs.
-This project was a good way to experiment with dynamically generated SVGs and CSS animations.
+I knew this would involve more than a spreadsheet of numbers.
+I needed to involve a more sophisticated solution that would rely on dynamically generated SVGs and CSS animations.

+# Technologies Used

+## Server Side

+As mentioned before, this project relies heavily on Google Cloud Functions.
+When the client posts a matrix to an HTTP endpoint, a cloud function is triggered.
+This function then calculates the necessary solutions.
+Finally, a response containing the computed solutions is sent to the client.

+## Client Side

+The client was primarily built using the following technologies:

+- React
+- Redux
+- Redux Sagas

+React was used for DOM generation and manipulation.
+Most notably,  it was used to dynamically create SVGs based on the solutions computed by the cloud function.
+SVGs were created entirely with React.
+No libraries such as D3 where used.

+Redux was used to manage the app state.
+Redux is a simple, easily testable, and powerful way to manage app state.

+Redux Sagas were used to handle user actions, HTTP posts, and HTTP responses.
+Redux Sagas are a fantastic way to manage asynchronous actions and events.